gristlabs/grist-help/help/exports.md

 ## Backing up an entire document

-Grist documents can also be downloaded in whole as an SQLite database file.
+Grist documents can also be downloaded in whole as an SQLite database file with a `.grist` extension.
 SQLite is a popular database format.
 The downloaded file will contain all your tabular data, any attached files within those tables, metadata about your tables, pages, and widgets, and a history of recent modifications of the document.
 It will not contain information about who the document is shared with.

 To download a Grist document, press the sharing icon (<span class="grist-icon" style="--icon: var(--icon-Share)"></span>)